J-lewen/erp/content.en/docs/table-of-contents/training/part_5.md

 <u> Activity</u>

 Have a go at cleaning the dataset provided in ERPLAB.
-Pay close attention to when the triggers fall, and ensure that you don't unnecessarily remove trials by removing data that falls into the basline period, or epoch of interest.
+Pay close attention to when the triggers fall, and ensure that you don't unnecessarily remove trials by removing data that falls into the baseline period, or epoch of interest.

 <u>FAQ</u>